S3 method for class 'default':

 type

-simulation diffusion bridge of Ito type, else type="str"
+if type="ito" simulation diffusion bridge of Ito type, else type="str" simulation diffusion bridge of Stratonovich type; the default type="ito".

 method

-an object inheriting from class "bridgesde3d"
+an object inheriting from class "bridgesde3d".

 display

-perspective or "rgl"
+"persp" perspective or "rgl" plots.

 ...